 - Carrots — very hard to germinate; this was a failure for me.

 - Capers — these are both ornamental and food plants; germination needs cold storage.
-Results TBD.
+Of all the seeds I carefully stored in the refrigerator and then planted, only one germinated.
+I hope it lives!

 - Wild roses — germination needs cold storage.
 Results TBD.